KusionStack/kusionstack.io/docs/operating/introduction/introduction.md

 # What is KusionStack Operating?

-KusionStack Operating consists of workloads and operators built on Kubernetes Custom Resource Definitions, with a primary aim of simplify platform development on Kubernetes.
+KusionStack Operating consists of workloads and operators built on Kubernetes Custom Resource Definitions, with a primary aim of simplifying platform development on Kubernetes.

 By keeping more operation works finished in Kubernetes layer, KusionStack Operating reduces complexity when interacting with Kubernetes